Skip to main content

 Lower back pain

-Aching pain in the lower back, often worse with standing or walking
+Aching pain in the lower back, often worse with standing or walking and eased by sitting

 Leg pain